 What are you working on?

-I'm working on the next book in the Scandal & Scoundrel series, which will arrive in Summer of 2017 -- The Day of the Duchess!
-While I don't want to curse myself by telling you too much about it, I can tell you that I'm really excited by the story, which is my "Celebrity Divorce" book and includes a Duchess who could easily be a queen and a Duke who is desperate to win her back.
-I can't wait to share more with you very very soon.
+I'm working on the final installment in the Scandal & Scoundrel series, a novella which will arrive in (I hope) late 2017!
+While I won't give too much away, fans of Sesily should be very happy with this one!
 For immediate updates on the book (and other fun subscriber-only stuff), please sign up for my newsletter (I will never ever spam you.
 I promise.)

 When did you know you wanted to be a writer?
 How did you first know you WERE a writer?